-By Jo Jeffries.
-Last Updated 12th July 2022.
+By Jo Anderson.
+Last Updated 9th August 2023.
 Welcome to our guide which explains the pre-action protocol for personal injury claims.
-It describes the low value RTA protocol, explains when a solicitor should sent a personal injury claim letter, and answers FAQs such as “What evidence can I gather as part of low value personal injury protocol claims.
+It describes the low value RTA protocol for compensation for personal injury suffered in car accidents, explains when a solicitor should sent a personal injury claim letter, and answers FAQs such as “What evidence can I gather as part of low value personal injury protocol claims.
 Pre-action protocols for low value personal injury claims apply to cases where the value of a claim is up to £25,000 and where an accident happened on or after 31st July 2013.
 They are designed to speed up decision making so a dispute is resolved as quickly as possible.
 In short, these protocols aim to prevent claimants from taking out legal proceedings.
+Here, we provide insight that includes a list of compensation payouts for such claims, as an alternative to a personal claim injury calculator.

 What are pre-action protocols?